 - Offers Easy Integration with Other Software: Almost all SaaS providers offer easy integration with other software.
 For example, if you use HubSpot and wish to connect Salesforce to it, it's quite simple.
 SaaS software offers hundreds of integrations with popular software to combine the power of different software required for the smooth running of your business.
 This is not possible with traditional software as they run on a standalone basis and thus do not offer easy integration with other software.

 - Lots of Customization Available: SaaS is not a one-size-fits-all software.
 Instead, they offer lots of customizations, and you can choose your own set of features and integrations to get started, or add features later on.
 SaaS companies offer you a personalized dashboard that contains the data you want to see, and you can easily customize your dashboard to include other data and integrations to manage your business.
 Such easy customization is not possible with traditional software.
+You can see an example of this below from ClickFlow, a SaaS tool that assists with creating, testing and monitoring content:

 - Eliminates Workload of Upgrades: SaaS removes the need for manual upgrades and messy updates.
 All the updates automatically happen in the server and are taken care of by the SaaS company.
 This saves you a lot of time and frustration, leaving you free to concentrate on the work that matters most for your business.
 This is not true with traditional software where updates are a constant, usually frustrating, process for the user.